 The state of the art at the time of Copernicus was that

 1. No one believed the Earth was flat but rather correctly that it was a sphere with remarkably accurate estimates of its actual size.
 The shape of the Earth was correctly measured and described by the Greeks before 1000-500 B.C.
-A flat earth was the widespread belief in Mesopotamia before 1000 BC and by the Chinese until about the 16th century.
+A flat earth was the widespread belief in Mesopotamia before 1000 BC and by otherwise literate civilizations such as the Chinese until about the 16th century.

 2. No one took pride in the Earth being at the center of the universe.
 The Earth was considered to be corruptible and hell was placed at the lowest levels.
 Indeed the further from the center one went, the closer one was to the perfection of heaven.